Hamas says fired rockets at off-shore Israeli gas well

-GAZA (Reuters) - The Palestinian militant group Hamas said it fired two rockets at an Israeli gas installation about 30 km (19 miles) off the coast of Gaza on Wednesday in the first apparent attack of its kind.
+GAZA, Aug 20 (Reuters) - Palestinian militant group Hamas said it fired two rockets at an Israeli gas installation about 30 km (19 miles) off the coast of Gaza on Wednesday in the first apparent attack of its kind.

 The Israeli military said no missiles had struck any gas platforms at sea.

-The armed wing of Hamas, engaged in a six-week war with Israel, said on its website it had fired two rockets at Noa, a gas well owned by Noble Energy and Delek.
+The armed wing of Hamas, engaged in a six-week war with Israel, said on its website it had fired two rockets at Noa, a gas well owned by Nobel Energy and Delek.

 While Noa is technically within range of Hamas rockets, the weapons are highly inaccurate and the chances of hitting a relatively small platform at sea are extremely unlikely.

-At the same time, Israel’s offshore gas reserves have attracted substantial foreign investment and the country is keen to ensure security, with the navy believed to provide heavy protection.
-Defense officials are reluctant to provide details.
+At the same time, Israel’s offshore gas reserves have attracted large foreign investment and the country is keen to ensure security, with the navy believed to provide heavy protection.
+Defence officials are reluctant to provide details.

-Shares of Noble opened 0.9 percent lower in New York, while Delek Group’s shares were down 1.6 percent in Tel Aviv in late trading.
-The broader bourse was down 0.3 percent.

 Earlier in the conflict, shrapnel from a Hamas rocket landed near Ben Gurion airport east of Tel Aviv, Israel’s international hub, prompting U.S. and European airlines temporarily to suspend flights -- a blow to Israel’s economy and reputation.